hemaaanth/doraswitch/README.md

 # Doraswitch

-A simple Chrome extension to replace commonly referenced block explorers with Dora (https://www.ondora.xyz/)
+A simple Chrome extension to replace commonly referenced block explorers with [Dora](https://www.ondora.xyz/).
+Clicking the extension icon in your menu bar will toggle it on/off if you need to visit the original page.

 Currently supports:
 - Ethereum (Etherscan)